 Are solar batteries worth it?

-However, batteries remain very expensive.
-The average battery costs around £2,000.
+Solar batteries remain very expensive.
+The average battery costs anywhere between £2,000 and £7,000, with some high-end models costing in the region of £10,000 to £12,000.
 They last about 15 years, and their capacity decreases slightly near the end of their life.
-When you consider that the average annual savings from a solar battery is around £300 (based on energy inflation in normal years), the maths just haven’t added up to make the investment worth it.
-However, that might be starting to change.
+When you consider that the average annual savings from a solar battery is around £300 (based on energy inflation in normal years), the maths, right now, simply don’t add up to make the investment worth it.

 The Smart Export Guarantee

-To join, you need to apply directly with an SEG provider.
+To join, you’ll need to apply directly with an SEG provider.
 SEG providers are any energy supplier with more than 150,000 customers.
-By law they are required to offer you a rate per kilowatt hour for your surplus electricity.
-Rates vary from as low as 1.5p with EDF to as high as 12p with Tesla (via Octopus Energy).
-To qualify for the scheme and receive payments, you need:
+By law, they’re required to offer you a per kilowatt-hour rate for your surplus electricity.
+Rates vary, with EDF offering 3 to 5.6p and Octopus Energy providing 4.1p per kWh.

 • a smart meter to track the amount of energy you export to the grid.
 You’ll need what is called a SMETS 2 meter, the second generation smart meter.

-The SEG replaced the popular Feed-In Tariff (FIT) scheme, which ended in 2019.
+The SEG replaces the popular Feed-In Tariff (FIT) scheme, which ended in 2019.
 The FIT scheme pays households a stipend for every kilowatt of solar energy they generate, plus a separate fee for every kilowatt they sell back to the National Grid.
 The scheme still exists for those who joined before 2019, but it is now closed for new entrants.

 Solar Panel FAQs